 Kaiser Ortiz Biography

 Before his arrival at Millersville University, John taught a range of courses in the Department of Ethnic Studies at Bowling Green State University.
-These courses focused on interdisciplinary, multicultural, and critical American/Popular Culture studies, working across and between Black Studies, Native American Studies, Chicano/a Studies, Latin American Studies, and Women’s Studies.
-Among the courses he taught were: the US & Mexico Borderlands through Film, Mexican American Social Thought, Mexican Culture, Latino/a Cultural Studies & Philosophy, Chicano Literature, Third World Cinema, History of Mexican Americans, Introduction to Ethnic Studies, and Human Rights in the Americas.
+These courses focused on critical, interdisciplinary, and multicultural American/Popular Culture studies, working within and across Black Studies, Native American Studies, Chicano/a Studies, Latin American Studies, and Women’s and Gender Studies.
+Among the courses he taught there were: Introduction to Ethnic Studies; US/Mexico Borderlands through Film; Mexican American Social Thought; Mexican Culture; Latina/o Cultural Studies & Philosophy; Chicana/o Literature; Third World Cinema; History of Mexican Americans; and Human Rights in the Americas.
 John continues to build on these emergent and necessary frameworks.

 “Hazel Barnes and Octavio Paz: Two Existentialist and Pan-American Philosophies of Education,” Comparative Philosophy: An International Journal of Constructive Engagement of Distinct Approaches toward World Philosophy, volume 6, number 1 (2015): 60-77.

 “Gloria Anzaldúa and the Problem of Violence Against Women,” philoSOPHIA: A Journal of Continental Feminism, volume 6, number 2 (Summer 2016): 195-213.